-Have you ever been to a website and thought “what is this” or “who is this” or “is this even legit”… yeah that’s the result of coming across a brandless company.
+Have you ever been to a website and thought “what is this” or “who is this” or “is this even legit”, that’s the result of coming across a brandless company.
+Have you ever come across an instagram page filled with a bunch of random products, no cohesion, and no true purpose?
+That’s also an example of a brandless business.

-Being brandless means having a logo but no strategy to back it up, it means selling services/products but not being clear about what you offer, it means having a website & social media but no consistency, and most importantly it means existing but not being memorable.
+Being brandless means having a logo but no strategy to back it up, it means selling services/products but not being clear about what you offer, it means having a website & social media but no consistency, and most importantly it means existing but not being memorable or professional.

-Brandless businesses are EVERYWHERE and the sad part is, most brandless companies don’t even realize it (obviously why they’re still brandless).
+Brandless businesses are EVERYWHERE and the sad part is most brandless companies don’t even realize it, they are just struggling to grow without understanding their true problem.

-Instead of identifying the problem lying in the foundation of their business they’d like to think offering more products, spending more money on marketing, or running more promotions is the solution.
+Brandless businesses usually think offering more products, spending more money on marketing, or running more promotions is the solution to their stagnant growth.

-If you’re reading this and have been questioning why your products aren’t selling or why you can’t seem to grow your audience, you may want to take a step back and re-evaluate your overall brand.
+If you’re reading this and have been questioning why your products aren’t selling or why you can’t seem to grow your audience, you may want to take a step back and re-evaluate your overall brand & your own understanding of what that actually means.